offroad-robotics/rt-fmt-icra/README.md

 - Once you open the imported project, you will find all scenarios under the Assets/Scenes folder
 - Some example scenarios are available to visualize the algorithm and the experiments folder contain the scenarios used in the paper

+## TODO
+- Add more information to readme file